-The BYD Atto 3 is considered about average when it comes to charging speeds compared to other electric cars.
-It provides above-average speeds for AC chargers but below-average for DC fast chargers.
+The BYD Atto 3 charging speed is considered average compared to other electric cars.
+It provides below-average speeds for AC chargers and average speeds for DC fast chargers.
 Check out our fastest charging car list to see how the Atto 3 ranks against its peers.

 Stay up to date with the latest EV news